isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 title: Information for Licensed Moneylenders
 permalink: /information-for-moneylenders/
 breadcrumb: Information for Licensed Moneylenders
+variant: markdown
 ---
 Information for Licensed Moneylenders
 ---
 **1. How do I apply for a moneylending licence?**<br>
-The Registry of Moneylenders has temporarily suspended the grant of any new moneylending licences.
+The Registry of Moneylenders ("**the Registry**") has temporarily suspended the grant of any new moneylending licences.
 <br>
 <br>